magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-34657-->

-*  Imported CVS files now capture related product information as expected.
-Previously, related product information was not consistently uploaded the first time the CVS file was imported.
+*  Imported CSV files now capture related product information as expected.
+Previously, related product information was not consistently uploaded the first time the CSV file was imported.

 <!--- MC-37424-->